Module: Page Builder

 Show structured data

-The data in the mockup comes from the Product content type, which is served in the web channel through the Product page content type.
+The data in the mockup comes from the Service content type, which is served in the web channel through the Service page content type.

 In order to implement a page that matches the mockup without any extra steps for editors, we need to access that data and display it directly in the template.